altwalker/altwalker/docs/core/tests-structure.rst

 In order to read/update the graph data from your tests, you need to define the method with a parameter, and AltWalker will pass the graph data to your method.
 This method is a way of executing actions from you test code.

+Updating the graph data can affect the path generation so this feature in not available in :ref:`core/running-tests:Offline Mode`.

 .. tabs::